kilomcorrido/PseudosecurePGen/README.md

 A pointlessly convoluted script to generate a password based on sha512 checksums and Caesar Ciphers.
 This makes you feel secure without making you actually secure.

 There is literally no good reason to generate a password this way.
+It doesn't give you any extra entropy and doesn't even include symbols, although the latter may come in an update next time I get bored at work.

 How it works: